ylds/tuva-demo/README.md

 ### Cancer Definition
 A patient was classified as having cancer if they had at least one claim containing:
-- Oncology-related diagnosis codes
+- Diagnosis codes 1-10 starting with C
-- Oncology-related procedure or revenue center codes
-(as provided in the Tuva Project synthetic dataset)

 ### Cost Definition
 - Only **paid amounts** were used for cost analysis